 The thermal fuse in your dryer is important for the safe running of your machine.
 Since the 1980’s, all dryers have had them.
 In fact, thermal fuses can be found in many modern appliances.

-How to Tell if a Thermal Fuse is Blown
+How to Tell if a Dryer’s Thermal Fuse is Blown

 You may now know where to find your thermal fuse, but how can you tell if a thermal fuse has blown?
 These simple steps summarize the process below:

-- Unplug your dryer and ensure it is no longer connected to the gas or electric.
+- Unplug your dryer and ensure it is no longer connected to the gas or electricity.

 - Locate the thermal fuse, as above.

 - Disconnect the thermal fuse from the wires.

 - If the needle on your multimeter does not move, your thermal fuse is blown and needs to be replaced.